sakshik0/MovieSearch_gpt/README.md

 - Add hardcoded values to the constants files -Register for tmdb api and create app and get access token
 - get nowplaying api
+- custom hook for now playing movies and slice for trailer